Our Immigration Areas of Focus

 Alaska Attorneys For Matters Of Citizenship And Naturalization

-At Cascadia Cross Border Law Group LLC in Anchorage, Alaska, we help people understand the law on naturalization and citizenship so that they make the right decisions and get the best possible results.
+At Cascadia Cross Border Law Group LLC, we help people understand the law on naturalization and citizenship so that they make the right decisions and get the best possible results.

 Legal Counsel Regarding The Right Steps

 While their application for citizenship is pending, many people feel as if they are in limbo.
 They are unsure of their legal rights and responsibilities.
-At our Anchorage immigration law firm, we can counsel you about the right actions to take so you minimize your risk of rejection.
+We can counsel you about the right actions to take so you minimize your risk of rejection.
 For example, many people do not know that traveling overseas without the proper documents and permissions from the U.S. government can be a risk to their status.

 What Are The Requirements For Citizenship?